Professor, Department of Cell Biology

 Project 2: Role of primary cilia in cell division and development

 While primary cilia are present in most quiescent mammalian cell types, they are never seen in mitosis.
 This observation has prompted investigators to propose that ciliogenesis and cell cycle progression are mutually exclusive processes.
 However, the mechanisms coordinating cilium biogenesis with the cell cycle have been a mystery for more than 30 years.
-We have recently identified Nde1 (nuclear distribution E homolog), as part of a network of proteins that mediates this coordination.
-Nde1 functions as a negative regulator of ciliary length.
-Consistent with such a role, Nde1 levels oscillate between high levels in mitosis and low levels in quiescence.
-Knockdown of Nde1 in cell culture and in zebrafish embryos leads to abnormally long cilia and a delay in the initiation of cell division.
-Embryonic defects induced by the loss of Nde1 include the random positioning of internal organs (left-right patterning defects) and the formation of abnormally small heads, which appears to be somewhat reminiscent to a human condition called microcephaly.
-Microcephaly is the main defect in mice lacking Nde1 and naturally occurring mutations in the NDE1 gene have been reported in patients with microcephaly and schizophrenia.
+We have identified NDE1 (nuclear distribution element 1 or nuclear distribution E homolog), as part of a network of proteins that mediates this coordination.
+NDE1 functions as a negative regulator of ciliary length.
+Consistent with such a role, NDE1 levels oscillate between high levels in mitosis and low levels in quiescence.
+Knockdown of NDE1 in cell culture and in zebrafish embryos leads to abnormally long cilia and a delay in the initiation of cell division.
+Embryonic defects induced by the loss of NDE1 include the random positioning of internal organs (left-right patterning defects) and the formation of abnormally small heads, which appears to be somewhat reminiscent to a human condition called microcephaly.
+Naturally occurring mutations in the NDE1 gene in humans or deletion of the Nde1 gene in mice leads to microcephaly.
 Using Nde1 as a model protein, we have been investigating how ciliogenesis is integrated with the cell cycle aiming at obtaining mechanistic insights into microcephaly and cancer.